jon-blob/crust/README.md

 ## Installation & Build

-If you make any changes to the code or want to build `crust` yourself, run the following command from within the `crust` directory:
+If you make any changes to the code or want to build `crust` yourself, run the following command from within the `crust` base directory:

 ```bash
 cargo build --release